ShanKothari/pressed-leaf-models/README.md

 5. Externally validating the models on the Cedar Creek pressed-leaf dataset.
 6. Running PLS-DA analyses to test the ability for fresh-, pressed-, and ground-leaf spectra to discriminate species.

 The processed spectral and trait data products produced at the end of script 1, and read in at the beginning of script 2, are archived elsewhere (see **Associated data** below).
+If you are trying to reproduce analyses from the paper, I recommend that you start by reading in the archived data at script 2 and proceed from there, clearing your environment in between scripts.

 ## How to use